Information on Caterer’s Permits, including who is eligible to apply, how to apply and legal requirements.

 How to Apply

-Submit a completed Additional License/Permit Application (Form ABC-239) to your nearest ABC office.
+Submit a completed Correction/Application Request Form ABC-239 to your nearest ABC office.
 Each licensee may apply for only one caterer’s permit.
-The annual fee for a caterer’s permit (not prorated) can vary both by license type and the population size of the city in which the license is located.
+The annual fee for a caterer’s permit can vary both by license type and the population size of the city in which the license is located.
 Annual fees for catering permits are located in Section 23320 of the Business and Professions Code.
-You may also contact your local ABC office for fee information and assistance with completing Form ABC-239.
+You may also visit our website or contact your local ABC office for fee information and assistance with completing Form ABC-239.
 If the investigation of your application for a catering permit results in approval, you may expect issuance of the permit from ABC Headquarters in Sacramento.